tetsuo/tetsuo.github.io/content/mailroom.md

 ---

-## What's next?
+## Further improvements

-Building on this foundation, you can extend your triggers to handle more complex workflows and further fine-tune the collector to operate under stricter constraints, all while keeping the database at the core of your event processing.
+Building on this foundation, you can extend your triggers to support more complex workflows and fine-tune the collector to operate under stricter constraints, all while keeping the database at the core of event processing.

-Before we conclude, let's explore some potential improvements, starting with how to support multiple worker setups.
+Before we conclude, let's explore some potential improvements, starting with support for multiple worker setups.

+---

 ### 1. Multiple workers